 veterinarian nor took other actions to discover the source of these new injuries.

 Trial scheduled May 18, 2016

-Jimmy Parlier did not answer suit / show up for trial
+Jimmy Parlier did not answer the lawsuit or show up for trial

-$144,000 Judgment Against James Lee Parlier, d/b/a Jimmy Parlier Horse Transport and d/b/s Parlier Equine Transport and Carriages
+$144,000 Judgment Against James Lee Parlier, d/b/a Jimmy Parlier Horse Transport and d/b/a Parlier Equine Transport and Carriages